Economics and Business

 • Entrepreneurship

 What do you have access to when studying economics and business at UCLA?
-The city with the second largest economy of any US metro area (USA Today, 2020).
+The city with the second largest economy of any U.S. metro area (USA Today, 2020).
 And if California were its own nation, the fifth largest economy in the world (Forbes, 2021).

 Noteworthy Faculty